carpentries/instructor-training/_extras/guide.md

 * tell a motivational/demotivational story in "Motivation and Demotivation"
 * help collect 1-up, 1-down feedback by either writing or directing the participants
 * find + talk about a good (or bad) learning objective in "Lesson Study"
+* have this person monitor the chat (if online) and answer questions, catch "hands"